 The UPS initiative is particularly interesting because electric utility vehicles are still relatively rare.
 In France, the biggest market in Europe, the market share of electric utility vehicles was barely 2% in 2019.

-“There are issues with range, availability and price”, says Giles Benbow.
+“There are issues with range, availability and price”, says Nick Chambers.
 “It’s not quite there yet, but it is set to improve in the sort to mid-term, especially with technological improvements and prices falling”.

 But he adds that “Implementing a fleet of electric vehicles requires expert advice to optimise the process of switching over the fleet and installing adequate charging infrastructure”.